savannahestridge/unaccompanied_tableau_analysis/README.md

 This bar chart displays the **average number of days unaccompanied minors spent in ORR (Office of Refugee Resettlement) custody** for each fiscal year.
 Each bar represents the yearly average duration of detention, allowing for easy comparison of custody

-**Average number of days detained in ORR custody by year**
+**Table 6: Average number of days detained in ORR custody by year**
 <div align="center">
 <img width="721" alt="Days in ORR Custody" src="https://github.com/user-attachments/assets/3442db3e-abbf-49fa-9e44-92462d438d00" />
 </div>

 Between **2015** and **2020**, the average number of days detained increased from **38 days** to **69 days**, reflecting an **81.6% rise**.
 Notably, **2020** recorded the longest average detention time.
 Since then, the average number of days detained has declined steadily each year.
 By mid-**2023**, detention times have dropped to less than half of the **2020 average**, despite a significant increase in the number of arrivals.

-**Average number of days detained in ORR custody by region 2015 through mid 2023**
+**Table 7: Average number of days detained in ORR custody by region 2015 through mid 2023**
 <div align="center">
   <img width="868" alt="Days detained region" src="https://github.com/user-attachments/assets/c8750efd-b3e3-49ab-971e-a9fc381e0067" />
 </div>